sfg-taxonpages/sysdipterorum/pages/home.md

 ---
-title: The title
+title: Systema Dipterorum - Test Version
 lead: Taxa from your imagination to the web
-project: Your project
+project: Systema Dipterorum
 ---

 # {{frontmatter.title}}